apache/hudi/website/docs/faq.md

 When querying/reading data, Hudi just presents itself as a json-like hierarchical table, everyone is used to querying using Hive/Spark/Presto over Parquet/Json/Avro.

+### Why does Hudi require a key field to be configured?
+Hudi was designed to support fast record level Upserts and thus requires a key to identify whether an incoming record is an insert or update or delete, and process accordingly.
+Additionally, Hudi automatically maintains indexes on this primary key and for many use-cases like CDC, ensuring such primary key constraints is crucial to ensure data quality.
+In this context, pre combine key helps reconcile multiple records with same key in a single batch of input records.
+Even for append-only data streams, Hudi supports key based de-duplication before inserting records.
+For e-g; you may have atleast once data integration systems like Kafka MirrorMaker that can introduce duplicates during failures.
+Even for plain old batch pipelines, keys help eliminate duplication that could be caused by backfill pipelines, where commonly it's unclear what set of records need to be re-written.
+We are actively working on making keys easier by only requiring them for Upsert and/or automatically generate the key internally (much like RDBMS row_ids)

 ### Does Hudi support cloud storage/object stores?

 Yes.
 Generally speaking, Hudi is able to provide its functionality on any Hadoop FileSystem implementation and thus can read and write datasets on [Cloud stores](https://hudi.apache.org/docs/cloud) (Amazon S3 or Microsoft Azure or Google Cloud Storage).
 Over time, Hudi has also incorporated specific design aspects that make building Hudi datasets on the cloud easy, such as [consistency checks for s3](https://hudi.apache.org/docs/configurations#hoodieconsistencycheckenabled), Zero moves/renames involved for data files.